How to Run an Effective Meeting and Get Work Done [10 Tips]

 Having a meeting just to share information is like using a screwdriver to hammer a nail.
 The modern workforce has better (and faster) ways to share information, like message apps, chat, email, or company intranets.

-Once you realize the true power of the meeting, you can use it as the right tool for helping you achieve specific goals.
+Once you realize the true power of the meeting, you can use it as the right tool to help you achieve specific goals.

 Effective meetings are those that are accessible and valuable for all participants, no matter where they are working.
 It's critical that you coordinate the "when" and "how" of any meeting to accommodate the hybrid workplace.